 As exclusively confirmed by Rolling Stone AU/NZ, Oasis fans can finally stop looking back in anger – the long-awaited 2025 reunion tour dates have been revealed.

-It’ll mark the first time the Gallagher brothers have brought their Britpop magic to Australia since 2009, but for those who remember, their most infamous visit Down Under was their chaotic 1998 tour.
+It’ll mark the first time the Gallagher brothers in hot minute, and for those who remember, their most infamous visit Down Under was their chaotic 1998 tour.

 The tour saw Liam Gallagher securing a lifetime ban from Cathay Pacific and racking up an assault charge – two separate incidents, of course.
-Oasis, riding high on the global success of “(What’s the Story) Morning Glory?,” didn’t just come to play shows, they brought a whirlwind of rock-star antics that Aussie fans haven’t forgotten.
+Oasis, riding high on global success, didn’t just come to play shows, they brought a whirlwind of rock-star antics that Aussie fans haven’t forgotten.

 So, while the brothers have been back since, the 1998 Be Here Now Tour remains legendary for all the wrong – or right – reasons, depending on how you like your rock ‘n’ roll.